All Episodes

 Yeah, they're commentators.

-Oh no, I could never change anybody's mind.
+Oh, no, I could never change anybody's mind.

-I'm not gonna change their mind.
+I'm not going to change their mind.

 That's not what I'm doing.